 Generally the business accounts are for high-volume sellers.
 You can change your account from business to individual and vice versa easily, so if you don’t yet have a business name you can always change later.

-For most transaction (with some exceptions for real estate, motor vehicles, etc.) there are three ways to receive payment:
+For most transactions (with some exceptions for real estate, motor vehicles, etc.) there are three ways to receive payment:

-Internet merchant credit card account is set set up through and eBay-approved outside provider and usually has significant fees.
+Internet merchant credit card account is set up through an eBay-approved outside provider and usually has significant fees.

-In-person payment can include as cash, check, and money orders, which are not allowed with online sales.
-However, in-person sales on eBay are fairly rare
+In-person payment can include cash, check, and money orders, which are not allowed with online sales.
+However, in-person sales on eBay are fairly rare.

 PayPal is the most common form of payment used on eBay, and you can accept credit cards using it.

 All eBay-approved electronic payment methods use the eBay checkout system.
 Buyers will see a “Pay Now” button, which will take them to the payment options you have chosen.

 A PayPal account is a necessity for eBay sellers, even if it isn’t an actual requirement.
 To receive payment via PayPal account, you will need to choose whether you want a personal, business, or premier account.
 Personal accounts have very limited services for merchants.